In today’s crowded Inboxes, the struggle to get a response is real.

 2. Now use Skylead to conquer that personalized mass outreach!

-Once you have identified or imported your target audience, it’s time to choose among numerous variables and personalize the first wave of your mass outreach.
+Once you have identified or imported your target audience, it’s time to choose among numerous variables and personalize the first wave of your mass targeted outreach.

 How do you do that?